Routes

 The M8 motorway connects the cities of Glasgow and Edinburgh.
 It is of great economic importance to Scotland and is a strategic transport link.
 It was built in several stages, the majority of which were completed between 1965 and 1980.
 The route has both rural and urban characteristics, and with traffic flows upwards of 150,000 vehicles per day, is amongst the busiest motorways in Europe.
 What was once known as the Glasgow Inner Ring Road makes up the urban section to the north and west of Glasgow city centre.

-The Scottish Office took the lead in developing contracts in conjunction with the local authorities in all areas except Glasgow Corporation.
-Here, the council developed their own proposals, published within 1965’s “A Highway Plan for Glasgow”, although these proposals allowed for connections to the new east-west route.
+The Scottish Office took the lead in developing contracts in conjunction with the local authorities in all areas except Glasgow.
+Here the council developed their own plans, published within 1965’s “A Highway Plan for Glasgow”, although these proposals allowed for connections to the new east-west route.

 Contract